Get Up, Jack! John, Sit Down!

 cf. "Outward and Homeward Bound"

-NOTES: Reportedly written by Edward Harrigan and his father-in-law David Braham for the play "Old Lavender," which is listed as premiering September 1, 1885.
+NOTES [713 words]: Written by Edward Harrigan and his father-in-law David Braham for the play "Old Lavender," which is listed as premiering September 1, 1885.
 (Information supplied by Philip Harrigan Sheedy.)
+"Old Lavender" actually premiered September 3, 1877 (Moody, p.
+260), but Harrigan expanded it for the 1885 show, and this song was added.
 The song has since entered oral tradition, as known versions exhibit significant variations. - DGE, RBW

 Go to the Ballad Search form